R I A L T O

 Ok, you rascally rabbit...

-Something catches Aja's peripheral vision, something stuck between the two glass kitchen doors.
+Something catches Aja's peripheral vision, something stuck between the two glass doors.

-An envelope is stuck between the doors, and the wind is moving it back and forth, threatening to take it away.
+An envelope is stuck between the doors, the wind moves it back and forth.
+It releases into the air.

 Aja puts down the dish and walks two or three steps to the door.

-She opens the door and the envelope gets carried by the wind.
+She opens it as the envelope gets carried by the wind.

 Aja rushes down the stairs.